Eugenia Zuroski, Ph.D.

-English; Genres; Eighteenth-century British literature and culture; Orientalism and cosmopolitanism; Material culture; Politics of form; Genealogies of the modern subject
+English; Genres; Eighteenth-century British literature and culture; Orientalism and cosmopolitanism; Material culture; Politics of form; Genre and prosody; Genealogies of the modern subject

-The recipient of a SSHRC Insight Grant, she is currently writing a new book, A Funny Thing: Formal Prehistories of the Uncanny, which argues for the emergence of politically relevant forms of “funniness” in eighteenth-century literature, aesthetics, and subjectivity.
-She is also co-editing a special issue of ECF on “Material Fictions” with Michael Yonan (Dept. of Art History and Archaeology, U of Missouri): the deadline for manuscript submissions is 15 July 2017.
+The recipient of a SSHRC Insight Grant, Gena is currently writing a new book, A Funny Thing, which argues for the emergence of politically relevant forms of “funniness” in eighteenth-century literature, aesthetics, and subjectivity.
+She is also co-editing a 2-part special issue of ECF on “Material Fictions” with Michael Yonan (Dept. of Art History and Archaeology, U of Missouri), to be published in late 2018 and early 2019.

 Refereed Book Chapters:

 “Tea and the Limits of Orientalism in De Quincey’s Confessions of an English Opium-Eater.”
 Writing China: Essays on the Amherst Embassy (1816) and Sino-British Cultural Relations.
 Eds.
 Peter J. Kitson and Robert Markley.
 Brewer, 2016.
 103-131.